One in five people will have a stroke at some time in their life.

 A stroke can happen to anyone.
 Some people are at greater risk for reasons beyond their control such as age and family history.
 Also, statistics show that people from Asian and African communities are more likely to have a stroke.

-Other risk factors include, high blood pressure, smoking, being overweight, diabetes, high cholesterol and heavy drinking.
+Other risk factors include, high blood pressure, smoking, having a higher weight, diabetes, high cholesterol and heavy drinking.
+Atrial fibrillation (AF) is also associated with an increased risk of stroke.
 All of these risks can be modified or changed through medication or lifestyle changes.

 A stroke causes damage to the brain.
 The effects depend on the part of the brain that is affected.
 But every stroke is different.